Twist bread

-Twist bread, stokbrood, snobrød, or campfire bread is a type of bread in which the dough has been rolled into a long sausage shape, twisted over the end of a stick, and baked over an open fire.
+Twist bread or campfire bread (snobrød, "twist bread", Stockbrot, pinnebrød, pinnbröd, "stick bread") is a type of bread in which the dough has been rolled into a long sausage shape, twisted over the end of a stick, and baked over an open fire.

 The dough is an ordinary bread dough, usually with yeast as a leavening agent but baking powder may also be used.

 The ideal stick is fairly straight and made of non-poisonous hardwood that will not impart a disagreeable taste; good choices include branches of birch, hazel or willow trees.
 The bark should be whittled away from the branch 15–20 cm in from the end, where the dough will be wrapped.
 The length depends on one's comfort and the fire's size.
 The thickness of the bread-holding end is around 1.5–2 cm.
 The thicker the stick, the heavier it is and thus the harder it is to hold.
 However, a branch that is too thin will bend under its own weight if it is freshly cut.

 The bonfire should be gradually burned so far down that there are only glowing pieces of wood left, with almost no flames.
 The most suitable types of firewood are from hardwood trees similar to beech and oak, but other hardwoods can be used, except for poplar and aspen, which create a sour smoke.
 Conifers, especially fir, are unsuitable because they do not create many glowing embers, and moreover pop and spark so that cooking over such a fire can become an unpleasant and messy affair.
 The fire must burn down a little, so that there are not many flames, and the embers can be spread out a little so that there is enough room for the twist breads.